DONSA/alfred-iris/README.md

 # Alfred IMDB Workflow

-A workflow for Alfred 3.0 that allows you to quick search for a movie and open it in IMDB website.
+A workflow for Alfred 3.0 that allows you to quick search for a movie and open it in IMDB.

-The workflow script was built with Node.js and, believe it or not, you need to install [Node](https://nodejs.org/en/) in order to run it.
+The workflow script was built with Node.js and, believe it or not, you need to install [Node](https://nodejs.org/en/) on your machine in order to run it.

 ## How to use it